yssource/rhai/doc/src/rust/packages/index.md

 Difference Between a Package and a Module
 ----------------------------------------

-Packages are actually implemented as [modules], so they share a lot of behavior and characteristics.
+Packages are internally implemented as [modules], so they share a lot of behavior and characteristics.

 The main difference is that a package loads under the _global_ namespace, while a module loads under its own namespace alias specified in an [`import`] statement (see also [modules]).

 A package is _static_ (i.e. pre-loaded into an [`Engine`]), while a module is _dynamic_ (i.e. loaded with the `import` statement).

+Functions in a package are _flattened_, meaning that functions from sub-modules must be pulled up to the root level.
+In other words, there can be no sub-modules in a package, and everything should reside in one, flat namespace.

+Only functions matter for a package.
+Constant variables registered in a package are ignored.

 Load a Module as a Package